Lutheran Church–Missouri Synod v. FCC

 Lutheran Church–Missouri Synod v.
 FCC was a 1998 D.C.
 Circuit Court of Appeals case involving the Federal Communications Commission's (FCC) enforcement of the Equal Employment Opportunity Act and the Fifth Amendment.
-The FCC claimed that the Lutheran Church–Missouri Synod had violated the FCC's Equal Employment Opportunity requirements by not hiring enough minorities/women and by requiring a knowledge of Lutheran doctrine in order to be hired to work at its two FM and AM radio stations located in Clayton, Missouri.
+The FCC claimed that the Lutheran Church–Missouri Synod (LCMS) had violated the FCC's Equal Employment Opportunity requirements by not hiring enough minorities/women and by requiring a knowledge of Lutheran doctrine in order to be hired to work at its two FM and AM radio stations located in Clayton, Missouri.

 History

 The Lutheran Church–Missouri Synod first began broadcasting religious content on the radio in 1924 on KFUO, which is a daytime non-profit AM station located on the Concordia Seminary campus grounds in Clayton, Missouri.
-KFUO was founded by Richard Kretzschmar, John Fritz and Dr. Walter A. Maier.
+KFUO was founded by Richard Kretzschmar, John Fritz, and Dr. Walter A. Maier.
 It is the nation's longest running religious radio station.
 They later added a full-time commercial broadcast station in 1948, still with a religious focus, KFUO-FM.
 According to the Lutheran Church–Missouri Synod, the stations "have been dedicated to the task of carrying out in their way the Great Commission which Christ gave to His Church, to preach the Gospel to every creature and to nurture and serve the people in a variety of ways."

 Background

-In May 1978 the FCC adopted its Statement of Policy on Minority Ownership of Broadcasting Facilities, 68 FCC 2d 979.
+In May 1978, the FCC adopted its Statement of Policy on Minority Ownership of Broadcasting Facilities, 68 FCC 2d 979.
 This policy outlined two elements of a minority ownership policy: